microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

   - _Description:_ Determines if a default tabbable element should be force-focused on `FocusZone` mount.
   - _Why is no equivalent needed?_ There is no "mounting" process anymore since `Tabster` is not a React component.
 - `disabled?: boolean`
-  - _Description:_ If set, the
+  _Description:_ If set, the `FocusZone` component will not be tabbable and keyboard navigation will be disabled.
+This does not affect the `disabled` attribute of any child.
-  - _Why is no equivalent needed?_ There is no "mounting" process anymore since `Tabster` is not a React component.
+  - _Why is no equivalent needed?_ `Tabster` is not a component but a set of utilities, so it has no element to disable.
 - `as?: React.ElementType`
   - _Description:_ A component that should be used as the root element of the `FocusZone` component.
   - _Why is no equivalent needed?_ There is no component to replace the root element of via `as`.